Camp under the stars, spot elephant + rhino on our mountain bike safari tour Namibia

 We should arrive at our guesthouse in Swakopmund early afternoon, just in time to have lunch then head down to the beach for fun in the cooler air of the seaside!

-Our guest house this evening is situated in the town centre, a mere five-minute walk from the beach and main shopping area.
 The Swakopmund Guesthouse is more than just a B&B and is run with an eco-friendly approach, making use of the plentiful solar energy.
+It is situated in the town centre, a mere five-minute walk from the beach and main shopping area.

 Cycling time: 2 hours (app.
 20km)